csdms/ivy/lessons/python/modules.md

 Code from a module can be imported into an interactive Python session, a notebook, or even other modules, just as we have with NumPy or Matplotlib functions.
-Code in a module can be executed from a shell prompt as a *script*.
+Code in a module can also be executed from a shell prompt as a *script*.

 A group of modules can be bound together as a *package*.
 Packages are the most effective way to share Python code.
 Because packages can be installed into an environment, path considerations aren't an issue.
 (More on this below.)